-- CPR is taught, free of charge, to the public, as well as to company employees in Twinsburg for a nominal fee.
+- CPR is taught to the public, as well as to company employees in Twinsburg for a nominal fee.
 This is the American Heart HeartSaver program.
 Please see our CPR page for further details or contact us at: firstname.lastname@example.org

-- A select few firefighters have received specialized training in HAZMAT mitigation techniques and also belong to the Summit County HAZMAT Team.
+- Firefighter/paramedics Dan Woll and Wilson Woicehovich have received specialized training in HAZMAT mitigation techniques as part of their membership to the Summit County HAZMAT Team.

 - A number of firefighters have received specialized training in advanced Rope Rescue, High Angle Rescue and Trench Rescue techniques.
 These members are also part of the county team called Technical Rescue Operations Team (TROT).
-Chief Tim Morgan, Lt.
-Marcus Ketner, as well as firefighter/paramedics Kris Longo, Josh Jarzab and Ryan Nutter are currently members of Summit County TROT.
+Lt.
+Marcus Ketner, as well as firefighter/paramedics Kris Longo, Ryan Nutter and Morgan Powers are currently members of Summit County TROT.

-- Firefighter/paramedic Derrick Kulcsar is currently part of the Summit County Water Rescue Team.
+- Firefighter/paramedics Derrick Kulcsar and Hannah August are currently part of the Summit County Water Rescue Team.

 - Several members are part of the Summit County Incident Management Assistance Team (IMAT).
 This team manages large incidents throughout Summit County at the jurisdiction's request.
-Assistant Chief Steve Bosso, as well as firefighter/paramedics Derrick Kulcsar and Brent Boyko are currently members of Summit County IMAT
+Interim Chief Steve Bosso, as well as firefighter/paramedics Derrick Kulcsar and Brent Boyko are currently members of Summit County IMAT.

 - Besides the required Advanced Cardiac Life Support (ACLS) certifications, our paramedics have received extra training in Pediatric Advanced Life Support (PALS) and Basic Trauma Life Support (BTLS).